Howard Kazanjian

-Howard G. Kazanjian (born July 26, 1942) is an Armenian-American film producer best known for the Star Wars films The Empire Strikes Back and Return of the Jedi, as well as the Indiana Jones movie Raiders of the Lost Ark.
+Howard Kazanjian (born July 26, 1942) is an American film producer best known for the Star Wars films The Empire Strikes Back and Return of the Jedi, as well as the Indiana Jones movie Raiders of the Lost Ark.
 Kazanjian was an originating member of Lucasfilm, Ltd., serving as its vice president for approximately eight years (1977 to 1984).

-Howard Kazanjian is a published non-fiction author, with a focus on the factual Old West of US history.
+Kazanjian is a published non-fiction author, with a focus on the factual Old West of US history.
 In 2021, Kazanjian also published his well-received 340-page memoir Howard Kazanjian: A Producer's Life, edited and compiled by prolific Star Wars historian J.W.
 Rinzler.

 Early life

 Kazanjian was born in Los Angeles County, California, and is of Armenian descent.
+His father was born in Tigranakert (Diyarbakır), while his mother was born in Pasadena.
 He graduated from the University of Southern California.
 While there he first met a young George Lucas, and they became not only Delta Kappa Alpha cinema fraternity brothers but also long standing friends.
 They were members of a clique of filmmakers known to the Hollywood system and the university circuit as The Dirty Dozen.
 During those college years, Kazanjian and Lucas both met their respective future wives, and the couples would often double date.

 Kazanjian's early credits include being First Assistant Director on Alfred Hitchcock's Family Plot and Second Assistant Director on Sam Peckinpah's The Wild Bunch.
 He later worked with director Robert Wise on his production of The Hindenburg.
 Kazanjian eventually moved into film production rather than directorial work.
 He later stated, "The films offered to me I don't want to direct.
 The films I want to direct are not offered."